 The brain, however has latencies – it is not able to resolve changes in visual stimuli faster than 13 ms. (which is about 1 in 75 frames per second).

-For us this means, if we want to display a really smooth animation, we need to show about 60 different static pictures per second.
+For us this means that if we want to display a really smooth animation, we need to show about 60 different static pictures per second.
 Our brain will interpret these static pictures as smooth and life-like playback.

 Together, they are known as RGB.
 When you add all three of them, you get white.
 Adding red to green yields yellow, adding green to blue yields cyan, adding blue to red yields magenta.